Thinking beyond borders

 The labor card or Social Security Number (CUIL) is mandatory for those foreigners employed by a company.

-As regards individuals domiciled abroad (not living in Argentina), Argentina imposes a wealth tax with the same percent tax rates that applies to individuals domiciled in Argentina but only on assets held in our country/territory at the end of the year.
+As regards individuals domiciled abroad (not living in Argentina), Argentina imposes a wealth tax with the same percent tax rates that applies to individuals domiciled in Argentina but only on assets held in our country/jurisdiction at the end of the year.
 For these the non-taxable minimum amounts are lower:

-In addition to Argentina’s domestic arrangements that provide relief from international double taxation, Argentina has entered into double taxation treaties with 19 (Australia, Belgium, Bolivia, Brazil, Canada, Chile, Denmark, Finland, France, Germany, Italy, Netherlands, Norway, Russia, Spain, Switzerland, Sweden, UK and Mexico) countries/territories to prevent double taxation and allow cooperation between Argentina and overseas tax authorities in enforcing their respective tax laws.
+In addition to Argentina’s domestic arrangements that provide relief from international double taxation, Argentina has entered into double taxation treaties with 19 countries/jurisdictions (Australia, Belgium, Bolivia, Brazil, Canada, Chile, Denmark, Finland, France, Germany, Italy, Netherlands, Norway, Russia, Spain, Switzerland, Sweden, UK and Mexico) to prevent double taxation and allow cooperation between Argentina and overseas tax authorities in enforcing their respective tax laws.

-Also Argentina has entered into double taxation treaties with China, United Arab Emirates, Qatar and Turkey, but these agreements are not in force yet.
+Also Argentina has entered into double taxation treaties with China, United Arab Emirates, Qatar and Turkey, but these agreements are not in force yet

 There is the potential that a permanent establishment (PE) could be created as a result of extended business travel, but this would depend on the type of services performed and the level of authority the employee has and the time spent in Argentina.